gulpchronics/networking-labs/05-enterprise-banking-network/README.md

 # Enterprise Banking Network

-A Cisco Packet Tracer project based on a banking and insurance company network.
-The company has a four-floor office building, with different departments on each floor.
+A Cisco Packet Tracer project based on an enterprise banking and insurance company network.
+The company has a four-floor building with different departments, separate VLANs, wireless networks, servers and inter-floor routing.

-I designed and configured the network to practice VLANs, subnetting, OSPF routing, DHCP, wireless networking, server connectivity and basic network security.
+I built this project to practice designing and configuring a larger enterprise network using VLANs, subnetting, OSPF, DHCP, wireless networking and basic network security.

 I also created a network design model using Microsoft Visio before implementing the topology in Cisco Packet Tracer.